jonwho/reddit-clone/README.md

 server.
 Use `powder` gem to easily link and serve.
 Visit at [http://reddit-clone.dev/](http://reddit-clone.dev/) if done right.

+## Pow tips
+Add `tmp/always_restart.txt` file to restart the application for each request.
+Useful when making many application changes.
+Add `tmp/restart.txt` to reload `.powrc` or `.powenv`; useful when you have specific configs in each file.

 # When developing on C9 online IDE
 `./bin/c9` to serve app